sd37/CarND-PID-Control-Project/README.md

 First of all, I wanted to use twiddle inorder to find the paramaters.
 But it turns out that it would require opening a separate connection and then after finding the parameters you have to run the original simulation.
 This would have required a lot of refactoring so I manually tuned the parameter.

 Kp = 0.12.
 This is the propotional controller parameter.
 From the lectures this was 0.2.
-I reduced it to 0.12 so that the swings towards the reference were

-a little smooth.
+I reduced it to 0.12 so that the swings towards the reference were a little smooth.
 This reduced the oscillation and didn't comprise the time to lower the cte.

 Kd = 0.0015.
 This is the differential control parameter which reduces the oscillation around the baseline further.
-The derivate ensures that we make

-smoother swings as we approach closer to the baseline.
+The derivate ensures that we makesmoother swings as we approach closer to the baseline.
 Again started of by using 0.004 in the lectures, settled on 0.0015 which IMO produced best results.

 Ki = 2.0.
 This is the integral control and sums all the ctes over time.
-This parameter takes of the bias care created if the wheels of the vehicles are not aligned
+This parameter takes of the bias care created if the wheels of the vehicles are not aligned properly.

-properly.
 Intially choose to 3.0 as given in the lectures.
 This caused the wheels to go slightly off the track sometimes.
-Selected 2.0 which keeps the car on the

-track all the time.
+Selected 2.0 which keeps the car on the track all the time.

 More information is only accessible by people who are already enrolled in Term 2